 SEE BELOW TO FIND USEFUL INFORMATION ABOUT PHARMACY VACCINE CLINICS

 The Columbia County Department of Health (CCDOH) is committed to providing the COVID-19 Vaccine to every person who resides and/or works in our county.
-However, the amount of vaccine provided to us each week is beyond our control.
 Since information has been changing so rapidly, please check back for any updates or changes.

 LOCAL PHARMACY VACCINE APPOINTMENTS:

 You can also check with local Pharmacies for vaccine appointments! https://capitalregionalrx.com/covid-vaccine-appointment/

 Please check with your local Pharmacy about eligibility and available appointments.